mpopa2048-source/jpegt-encoder/README.md

 on Websim.
 When I didn't have a account, I used Ștefan's account for this.

-Now is further vibe-coded using Gemini 3 Flash to remove Pako.
+Now is further vibe-coded using Gemini 3 Flash to remove Pako and add JPEGT+, and a few of my changes on top.